-For information on the operation of the Shareholders' Meeting, its key powers, the shareholders' rights and how such powers and rights can be exercised, see " - 3.1: Shareholding and voting rights - right to attend Shareholders' Meetings".
+For information on the operation of the Shareholders' Meeting, its key powers, the shareholders' rights and how such powers and rights can be exercised, please refer to section 3.1 "Shareholding and voting rights - right to attend Shareholders' Meetings".

-For information on the composition and operation of the Board of Directors and its respective committees, see " - 4.1.1: Composition, power and rules", " - 4.1.2: Operation of the Board of Directors in 2017", and " - 4.1.3: Board Committees".
+For information on the composition and operation of the Board of Directors and its respective committees, please refer to section 4.1.1 "Composition, power and rules", section 4.1.2 "Operation of the Board of Directors in 2017", and section 4.1.3 "Board Committees".

-For information on (i) significant direct and indirect shareholdings, (ii) holders of shares with special control rights, (iii) rules governing appointment and dismissal of Directors, (iv) amendments to the Articles of Association, and (v) the delegation to the Board of Directors of the power to issue or buy back shares, see " - 3.1: Shareholding and voting rights - Shareholding structure at the end of 2018", " - 3.2: Relationships with Principal Shareholders", " - 4.1.1: Composition, powers and rules", " -3.1: Shareholding and voting rights - Amendments to the Articles of Association" and " - 3.1: Shareholding and voting rights - Modifications of share capital or rights attached to shares".
+For information on (i) significant direct and indirect shareholdings, (ii) holders of shares with special control rights, (iii) rules governing appointment and dismissal of Directors, (iv) amendments to the Articles of Association, and (v) the delegation to the Board of Directors of the power to issue or buy back shares, please refer to section 3.1 "Shareholding and voting rights - Shareholding structure at the end of 2017", section 3.2 "Relationships with Principal Shareholders", section 4.1.1 "Composition, powers and rules", section 3.1 "Shareholding and voting rights -Amendments to the Articles of Association" and section 3.1 "Shareholding and voting rights - Modifications of share capital or rights attached to shares".

-4.4 Remuneration Report
+Remuneration Report 4.4